sn8ke01/Cybernomicon/README.md

 * Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts by Annie Duke
 * Antifragile by Massim Taleb
-* Black Box Thinking by Matthew Syed
+* Black Box Thinking by Matthew Syed (Think airplane not Darwin)
 * Range: Why Generalists Triumph in a Specialized World by David Epstien (No, this one is not dead either)

 ## Random Course Notes